imclab/cai/README.txt

-vai: Visual Assessment of Independence
+cai: Computational Assessment of Independence